Dua for Marriage: Islamic Prayers for Love and Nikah.

 2. “My Lord, bless me with a marriage filled with Your mercy, following the Sunnah of Your beloved Prophet (ﷺ).”

-3. “Allah, protect me from unsuitable matches and grant me a partner who fears You in secret and public.”
+3. “Allah, protect me from unsuitable matches and grant me a partner who fears You in secret and in public.”

 4. “O Most Merciful, make my marriage a means of getting closer to You and following Your commandments.”